browserengineering/book/book/animations.md

 [scroll-behavior]: https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior

-[^main-thread-scroll]: This will result in your browser losing threaded scrolling.
-If you've implemented the threaded animations exercise, you could build on that code to animate scroll on the browser thread.
+[^main-thread-scroll]: This will result in your browser losing threaded scrolling unless you've implemented the threaded animations exercise, in which case you can make animated scrolling a threaded animation.

 ::: {.further}